ikarius6/jacky/README.md

 - **Multi-instance / Peer interactions** — run multiple Jackys that discover each other and interact (greet, attack, chase, dance, fight)
 - **Multilanguage (i18n)** — ships with Spanish and English; add a new language by dropping a single JSON file in `locales/`
 - **Granular permissions** — toggle individual behaviours (comment, peek, sit, push, shake, minimize, resize, knock, drag, tidy, topple, vision, screen interaction)
+- **Operation Modes** — switch between Silent, Gamer, and Music modes to adapt to your current activity
 - **System tray** — quick access to settings and quit
 - **Easter eggs** — 10+ hidden secrets to discover